Contrastive Explainable Clustering with Differential Privacy: Mechanism

-\underline{\textbf{Utility Analyses. }} \textsc{PrivateCoreset} is setup with parameter $\zeta$ (other than the privacy budget $\epsilon/2$), which depends on $\alpha$ (Line 1, Algorithm~\ref{alg:Private-Clustering}).
-It leads to the cost of every clustering on $Y$ (the coreset) is off from its cost on $X'$ by a multiplicative factor of $(1+0.1\alpha)$ plus an additive factor of $\overset{\sim}{O}(\plog(n/\beta)/\epsilon)$.
-Then, by applying the Dimensional Reduction lemma (Appendix section B), which states that the cost of a specific clustering on $X'$ ($d'$-dimensional space) is under some constant factor of the same clustering on $X$ ($d$-dimensional space), we can bound the $cost({S_\epsilon}^{(i)})$ by its optimal clustering $OPT_i$.
+\underline{\textbf{Utility Analysis.}} \textsc{PrivateCoreset} uses parameters $\zeta$ (which is a function of $\alpha$) and privacy budget $\epsilon/2$, derived from \cite{ghazi:neurips20} and detailed in our Appendix.
+This algorithm produces a coreset $Y$ that ensures the clustering cost on $Y$ closely approximates the cost on the projected dataset $X'$.
+Specifically, the approximation is within a $(1+0.1\alpha)$ factor, plus an additive $\overset{\sim}{O}(\text{polylog}(n/\beta)/\epsilon)$ term.
+Then, by applying the Dimensional Reduction lemma (in the Appendix), which states that the cost of a specific clustering on $X'$ ($d'$-dimensional space) is under some constant factor of the same clustering on $X$ ($d$-dimensional space), we can bound the $cost({S_\epsilon}^{(i)})$ by its optimal clustering $OPT_i$.
+We first state the approximation factor derived using~\cite{ghazi:neurips20}, since this is used in our analysis. \begin{restatable}{theorem}{explUtility}{\bf Cost of explanations due to privacy.} Fix an agent $i$.
+With probability at least $1-\beta$, cost($\Sie$) computed by Algorithm \algo{} is a $(w, t)$-approximation of $OPT_i$, with